 All applicants must apply via the online application which includes contact information, the upload of a 500 word or less personal statement, and resume.
 All applicants also must provide the names and contact information for three references, along with a brief description of their relationship with the referrer.

 The personal statement should be 500 words or less and may include the following: your career objectives and how you expect to achieve them, your experience and/or education in theatre, and the qualities you possess that recommend you as a candidate for an internship.
 Your personal statement should reveal information about yourself that may not be represented in your resume or references.

 Acting Internship Applicants will need to audition.
-Auditions consist of 2 contrasting monologues, at least one of which should be from the Shakespeare’s canon.
-Monologues should come in at under 2 minutes each, and under 4 minutes together.
-Applicants who sing or play instruments should also include a snippet of song or playing of no more than 30 seconds.
+Auditions consist of 2 contrasting monologues, at least one of which should be from Shakespeare’s canon.
+Monologues should be under 2 minutes each, and under 4 minutes together.
+Applicants who sing or play instruments should also include a snippet of a song or playing of instrument of no more than 30 seconds.
 The audition can be handled in one of two ways: in person on the West Coast, or via video submission.
 Information about auditioning in person visit our audition’s page here.
 To submit a video audition, please email your video to firstname.lastname@example.org.

-For more information or to ask questions, please contact us.
+For more information or to ask questions, please contact Alexandra Schroeder, Intern Coordinator.